Ahm15275097/Glossary/README.md

 These are the steps which need to be taken from writing the code to the code being executed.

+Text editor: A text editor is where the source code is written, this can provide the developer will tools, such as syntax highlighting, to make it easier to write code.

 Preprocessor: This is not part of the compiler, but is in the compilation process.
 It is a text substitution tool and it commands the compiler to do the necessary pre processing before the actual compilation begins.

 Compiler: This is a software program that changes high-level source code into low level object code (or binary code) in machine language, this is so it can be understood by the processor.
 It translate the code from one language to another without changing the meaning.